Why “Minimalism” Often Looks Cheap (and How to Do It Right)

 Why Minimalism So Often Looks Cheap

-Flat, Low-Quality Surfaces Read Immediately
+Flat, Low-Quality Surfaces Show Immediately

 Poor Proportions Destroy Spatial Logic

-Minimalism relies on proportional relationships between elements to create visual tension and calm.
-A ceiling height of nine feet with eight-inch baseboards is wrong.
-A doorway that doesn’t align with the center of the wall it interrupts reads as a mistake.
-In apartments where the architect didn’t dimension these relationships explicitly, and where the contractor built to structural adequacy rather than visual precision, the room reveals every error because there is nothing else to look at.
+The same discipline applies elsewhere.
+A doorway that does not align with the centre of the wall it interrupts looks like a mistake.
+In apartments where the architect did not dimension these relationships explicitly, and where the contractor built to structural adequacy rather than visual precision, the room reveals its errors because there is nothing else to look at.

 No Layering Means No Depth

-When designers describe a successful minimalist interior, they often use the word “quiet.”
-Quiet rooms are the result of multiple subtle layers of material and light working together at low visual intensity.
 A room with smooth plaster walls, a natural stone floor, linen drapery at the window, and ambient and task lighting at different heights is quiet.
 A room with drywall, tile flooring, no window treatment, and recessed lights on a single circuit is sparse.
 The difference lies in considered layering, and that layering requires both budget and design intention to achieve.

 Minimalism Exposes Every Construction Flaw